Republican Party of India (Democratic)

 The Republican Party of India (Democratic) was a political party in India.
-The leader and party president of the party was T. M. Kamble.
-After T. M. Kamble's death, Nanda T. Kamble became the president of the party.
+The party president was T. M. Kamble, after whose death, Nanda T. Kamble became the president of the party.

 The party was a splinter group of the Republican Party of India.
-After the 2004 election, it had minor representation within the Lok Sabha and was a constituent of the ruling United Progressive Alliance.
+After the 2004 election, it had minor representation in the Lok Sabha and was a constituent of the ruling United Progressive Alliance.
 Its presence was limited to Maharashtra.

 On 5 May 2011, the RP(D) aligned itself with the BJP-led NDA.
 In 2015, it was listed as one of the 26 political allies for prime minister candidate- Narendra Modi.

 On 28 September 2015, the RP(D) was one of 16 parties in Maharashtra to be de-registered for not submitting audited balance sheets and IT return documents going back to 2005.
 Thus, they lost their official election symbols.